Ansuman30/Tube-detection/README.md

 Mean Ang.
 Error: 8.34°

 ## Analysis and Next Step
 For robotics application it is quite important to have the orientation of the tube as well as information about tab and joint to open tab.
 Standard bounding box would not solve the purpose and pose estimation is highly essential for finding the orientation of tube and location point of tab and joint.
 Precision 1 means that it does not detect any background as tube that is false positive whereas recall 0.9672 it misses some tube (i.e 3.28%) as we can see in the image that it misses 2 tubes joint to tab dirn(but not bounding box).
-Mean ang error shows that it deviates around 8 degrees, we need to improve this parameter according to precision of our robot.
+Mean ang error shows that it deviates around 8 degrees, we need to improve this parameter according to precision and tolerance of our robot.

 This was done for very small dataset that was around 70 images.
 Deep learning model requires large amount of data for giving good result , if we are limited with data then we can augment images(i.e flip rotate crop etc) hence increasing size of dataset for training .
 Another very popular method which is going on is MetaLearning which could be looked upon.